In a nutshell, the best sights of the Inca Heartland, Lake Titicaca and Lima; the ideal introduction to Peruvian history and culture.

 This essential selection of sights and experiences is unmissable!
 In 11-days you will see why Peru has become one of the top destinations in the world: history, stunning landscapes, living traditions and first-class tourist services.

-Your adventure begins in the city of Cusco.
-Everywhere you look, the central streets are overflowing with evidence of Inca and colonial history.
+Your adventure begins in the capital city of Lima where you can enjoy a guided tour and plenty of free time to explore on your on.
+You then fly to Cusco, everywhere you look, the central streets are overflowing with evidence of Inca and colonial history.
 At the same time, modern Cusco has all the services that the 21st century traveller expects.
 Heading into the Sacred Valley you’ll see how some aspects of life have changed little over the centuries, as farmers work their terraced lands and villagers still speak Quechua, the language of the Incas.
 A scenic train journey will take you to the fabled lost city of Machu Picchu, where you’ll have two separate visits to absorb the history and atmosphere.

 Next there’s a change of scene as you head off on the long journey across the high Andean plateau on the Titicaca Train to Puno, with stylish Pullman carriages, a delicious three-course lunch and a glass-walled observation deck.
 You’ll have two days to explore Lake Titicaca, visiting three different island communities and staying in one as guests of a local family.